 Digital Rights Management (DRM)

-Technology used to protect live streaming content from unauthorized access, copying, or redistribution.
+The technology protects live-streaming content from unauthorized access, copying, or redistribution.

 Dynamic Overlay